-- The company is insolvent at the time of the disposition, the disposition makes the company insolvent or the disposition directly or indirectly leads to the appointment of an external administrator within 12 months of the transaction taking place. - The director knows, or a reasonable person in the position of the director would know, that the disposition is a creditordefeating disposition.
+- the company is insolvent at the time of the disposition, the disposition makes the company insolvent or the disposition directly or indirectly leads to the appointment of an external administrator within 12 months of the transaction taking place; and - the director knows, or a reasonable person in the position of the director would know, that the disposition is a creditordefeating disposition.

-This duty became law on 17 February 2020 with the enactment of the Treasury Laws Amendment (Combating Illegal Phoenixing) Act 2020 (Cth) which amended the Corporations Act to include this duty.
+This duty became law in February 2020 with the enactment of the Treasury Laws Amendment (Combating Illegal Phoenixing) Act 2020 (Cth) which amended the Corporations Act to include this duty.

-Those legislative changes also provide that the pre-COVID-19 safe harbour provisions apply to a director's duty to prevent the company entering into "creditor-defeating dispositions."
+Under this legislation, the safe harbour provisions also apply to a director's duty to prevent the company entering into "creditor-defeating dispositions."